tsuru/tsuru/docs/services/api.rst

     $ tsuru bind mysql_instance --app my_app

-Tsuru calls your service to bind an app with a service instance via POST on ``/resources/<service-name>`` (please notice that tsuru does not include a trailing slash) with the "hostname" that represents the app hostname in the request body.
+tsuru calls your service to bind an app with a service instance via POST on ``/resources/<service-name>`` (please notice that tsuru does not include a trailing slash) with the "hostname" that represents the app hostname in the request body.
 Example of request:

 .. highlight:: text